BDM-Lab/ClusterTAD/README.md

 **1. Content of folders:**
 -----------------------------------------------------------
-* bin: contains executable files
+* bin: contains java executable file
 * examples: contains example data and outputs generated from ClusterTAD for these datasets
 * src: ClusterTAD **java** and **MATLAB** source codes
 * TADs: contains identified topological domains for two mESC and mouse cortex cell type using ClusterTAD